The-Pattern-Hunter/Research_Methodology/README.md

 This course is designed to be **easily adaptable** to your regional context:

-1. **Replace Examples:** Change from Western Odisha species to your local biodiversity
+1. **Replace Examples:** Change from Odisha species to your local biodiversity
 2. **Adjust Complexity:** Add or remove sections based on your students' level
 3. **Modify Interactives:** All Python code is clearly commented and modifiable
 4. **Translate:** Structure supports easy translation to regional languages